lovewired/lovewired/README.md

 [(05)]() : i just wanna hang out & mainly observe . don't be weird , esp abt our introjects , im nto afraid 2 hide ppl LOL

+[(06)]() : shut up about touch triggers & touch discomforts let people have boundaries its not that serious

 ---